 In the past I had been shy about setting goals, I didn’t like the idea of the pressure to meet them or having to be too rigid with myself.
 This goal setting and Sarah’s plan was much more of a realistic path to achieve measured success.
 And then, wow, I achieved all of my goals!

-In fact, one of my original goals was to run a sub-four hour marathon, but once I progressed with my eating plan and incorporated more race pace long runs I know I could go faster, that I’m capable of more.
+In fact, one of my original goals was to run a sub-four hour marathon, but once I progressed with my nutrition and incorporated more race pace long runs I know I could go faster, that I’m capable of more.
 So I’m going to shoot for the stars and am now training to crush my BQ marathon time – Boston here I come.

 Thank you for changing my running life Sarah – I really can’t thank you enough!